1988 Great Britain Lions tour: 2nd Ashes Test

 Great Britain: Ian Wilkinson, Carl Gibson, Andy Currier, Darren Wright, Martin Offiah, Ellery Hanley (c), Mike Ford, Brian Case, Paul Groves, Hugh Waddell, Karl Fairbank, Paul Hulme, Mike Gregory.

 With Great Britain leading 26–10 with 20 minutes to go, the local forwards rallied strongly to give the Lions a fright.

 After playing the entire tour using the international numbers for the forwards (i.e. props with 8 and 10, loose forward with 13), Great Britain used the old standard still used in Australia until the end of the year with the props in 11 and 13, loose forward with 8.

 The Don Furner coached President's XIII led 14–2 after 22 minutes thanks to tries by Steve O'Brien, Glenn Lazarus and 1986 Kangaroo tourist Greg Alexander.
 But after a second half try to Mal Meninga (who had an off day with the boot, kicking only 2 of his 6 attempts at goal), the Lions brought it back to 18–16 thanks to 2 tries from Welsh fullback Phil Ford and one to captain Mike Gregory plus the more accurate goal kicking of St Helens centre Paul Loughlin in the increasingly muddy conditions at the Seiffert Oval, the home ground of the Canberra Raiders.
 However, a late try to Penrith centre Graeme Bradley put the game beyond the reach of the tourists.
 South Sydney's Mario Fenech, playing at hooker, was given the honour of captaining the President's XIII.

+The President's XIII was a side selected by Australian Rugby League President, Ken Arthurson.